Makeufacturing/MKFG/Amplify_CommonMakerTools/README.md

 **Existing maker-level tools** are an integral part of small-scale manufacturing; they just require some clever thinking to obtain more efficient operation and improve reliability (via print settings, batch processing, material selection, etc.).

+* **2D Printers**: For many custom printouts such as labels and information sheets, being able to print "borderless" (full-bleed / edge-to-edge) is a big help.
+Then tune your settings to achieve the desired quality and print speed based on your printer's capabilities.
+See the folder examples, including 2x4 labels that use the entire sheet for maximal use of space.
+* **3D Printers**: Print settings can drastically impact both quality and speed.
+Take some time to dial in your printer for best results at a fairly thick layer height if possible to achieve stronger, faster prints (where fine details are not critically important).
+See the folder for print settings tested on a Prusa Mk3/Mk3S+ with 0.4mm nozzle, 0.25mm layer height, and using PETg.
+* CNC Routers:
+* Laser Cutters:
+* Vinyl Cutters:
+* Hand Tools:
+* Scales:
+* Soldering Irons:
+* Microcontrollers:
+* Sewing Machines: